 6. The next step is to take some very fine shavings of wood (picture shaving a match-stick to get some small shavings) and toss them on to the charcloth and blow the charcloth so as to push the burning part into the wood.
 After a few tries, you should be able to get a fire going easily this way.

 7. Once you get a visible flame going, you need to start moving up in the size of material burned.
 What you want to do is roughly double the thickness of the wood each time you step up a size.
 A typical progression can be charcloth setting off a bit of tissue, which sets off a few matchstick sized twigs, which set off half a dozen additional dry twigs about 1/8th inch in size.
-Once these catch well, move up to four or five 1/4-inch pieces, then 1/2-inch pieces and so forth.
+Once this catch well, move up to four or five 1/4-inch pieces, then 1/2-inch pieces and so forth.

 True, you can go about it in bigger steps, but if you’re trying to get a maximum fire in minimal time, it is best to work up the size of your fuel source gradually but quickly.
-The focus should be on keeping big flame going.
+The focus should be on keeping the big flame going.
 And yes, a person can go from kindling to a shaved 2-by-4 but whether you could ever get that to a useful fire would be a long wait and “iffy”.
-Reason being you want oxidizing surfaces next to each other so they feed energy into one another, creating heat.
+The reason being you want oxidizing surfaces next to each other so they feed energy into one another, creating heat.

 Too much fuel, too soon, means not enough oxygen and no heat and no fire.
 That is why you always stack your firewood in certain ways: popular X settings of fire burn primarily at the X because the one piece of wood heats the other and visa versa.